sealvault/sealvault/website/src/dev-docs/design/dapp-keys.md

 #### What if a domain that was initially used for one dapp is added to the public suffix list later?

-In this case the dapp becomes invalid and users have to manually transfer transferable tokens to a new dapp identified by the new registrable domain of the previous `suffix.tld` dapp.
+In this case the dapp becomes invalid and users have to [change the dapp](#changing-dapp-for-address) for the address to reflect the new domain.

 #### What if a suffix is removed from the public suffix list?